Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 In the left-hand panel, select

-VRF and select the virtual network segment you need. -
+VRF and then select the virtual network segment you need. -

-Under Private connection to cloud networks, click Set up connection and in the window that opens:
+Under Private connection to cloud networks, click Configure connection, and in the window that opens:

 -